Karen Olivo: West Side Story

-In 2009, Olivo won a Tony Award for their performance as Anita in the Broadway revival of West Side Story.
+In 2009, KO won a Tony Award for their performance as Anita in the Broadway revival of West Side Story.
 They were also nominated for both a Drama Desk and an Outer Critic's Circle Award for their critically acclaimed performance as Anita.
 They earned their second Astaire Award nomination for Best Female Dancer for their performance in West Side Story, after previously winning the same award in 2008 for their performance in In the Heights.
 They were contracted with West Side Story at the Palace through 2010.
-During the May 8, 2010, matinee performance of West Side Story, Olivo broke their foot.
+During the May 8, 2010, matinee performance of West Side Story, KO broke their foot.
 Anita standby Natalie Cortez performed the role until the show's closure.

-Olivo then took part in the world premiere of By the Way, Meet Vera Stark at off-Broadway's Second Stage Theater.
+KO then took part in the world premiere of By the Way, Meet Vera Stark at off-Broadway's Second Stage Theater.
 Written by Pulitzer Prize-winning playwright Lynn Nottage, the play "draws upon the screwball films of the 1930s to take a funny and irreverent look at racial stereotypes in Hollywood."

 Film and television

-Olivo had a recurring role in The Good Wife on CBS.
+KO had a recurring role in The Good Wife on CBS.
 They played wealthy law student Giada Cabrini, a potential love interest of firm partner Will Gardner (Josh Charles).
-Olivo was a series regular in the second season of NBC's Harry's Law, playing "hot shot lawyer" Cassie Reynolds hired by Kathy Bates' character.
+KO was a series regular in the second season of NBC's Harry's Law, playing "hot shot lawyer" Cassie Reynolds hired by Kathy Bates' character.

-Olivo also appeared as Isabelle Perez, a woman who was unknowingly sterilized in the Law & Order episode "Birthright".
+KO also appeared as Isabelle Perez, a woman who was unknowingly sterilized in the Law & Order episode "Birthright".
 They also appear in the spin-off series Law & Order: Special Victims Unit as Jennifer Benitez in an episode titled "Loophole".
-They later appeared in Law & Order: Special Victims Unit as Yelina Muñoz in an episode titled "October Sunrise".
+They later appeared in Law & Order: Special Victims Unit as Yelina Muñoz in an episode titled "October Surprise".

-Olivo has had several roles in movies, including Make Yourself at Home, The New Twenty, Shanghai Hotel, and The Orphan Killer.
+KO has had several roles in movies, including Make Yourself at Home, The New Twenty, Shanghai Hotel, and The Orphan Killer.